zHaytam/SmartBreadcrumbs/README.md

 	// The title in this case is "ViewData.Title", SmartBreadcrumbs
 	// will then look for "Title" in the ViewData and use it
 	// as a title for the node.
+	// The CatchTitle option will replace the node's title with the
-	return View();
+	// value of ViewData.Title, so use it when needed. return View();
 }
 ```